asamacat/NoReboot-WinHome/README.md

 ## Overview

-**Win10-ServerGuard** is a comprehensive automation tool designed to solve common issues when using Windows 10 as a server environment.
+**NoReboot-WinHome** is a comprehensive automation tool designed to solve common issues when using Windows 10 as a server environment.
 It addresses the following key problems:

 - Unexpected automatic reboots caused by Windows Update
 - Network drive connection errors after system restart